| Memories from Eva Rippy Pybrum

 to talk to my mom.
 She gave them popcorn and sometimes they played

+cards.
 Besides school friends always being at our house, our cousins were

 often with us, too.
 Dorothy and her sister Margaret, who had been